jbshep/conversational-python-legacy/chapters/ch5_lists.md

     <<(exercises/ch5/p5.10.py)

-11. Suppose we have a list of lists (a grid") representing exam grades in a class.
+11. Suppose we have a list of lists (a "grid") representing exam grades in a class.
 The rows are individual students’ scores.
 The columns are the exam scores for each student.
 Each score is based on a possible score of 100 points.